poissonconsulting/universals/README.md

 definitions/concepts:

   - A `term` is a single real or integer `value`.
-  - A `parameter` is a scalar, vector, matrix or array of terms, ie a numeric atomic object.
+  - A `par` (short for parameter) is a scalar, vector, matrix or array of terms, ie a numeric atomic object.
   - An MCMC sample refers to a set of terms.
   - The samples are arranged in one or more `chains` of the same length (number of `iterations`).